nxp-imx/imx-sm/README.md

 [mkimage tool](https://github.com/nxp-imx/imx-mkimage).
 Build a boot container using mkimage, program it to the boot device, and boot the board.
 The SM will display a debug monitor prompt on the M33 debug UART.

+The above config is for Linux+M7 system testing.
+Another config is delivered for MCUXpresso testing:

+    make config=mx95alt all

+Customers will usually create their own config that partitions resources between the AP and M7 for their use-case.

 Building the Documentation
 ==========================